 【RUN!
 RUN!
 RUNNER!】

-The Participants are required complete a 10km run (*cumulative) with HUAWEI Health APP or a Huawei branded wearable device (as sync with the HUAWEI Health App within the Campaign Period after signing up for the Campaign.
+To participate in the RUN!
+RUN!
+RUNNER! activity, the Participants are required complete a 10km run (*cumulative) with HUAWEI Health APP or a Huawei branded wearable device (as sync with the HUAWEI Health App within the Campaign Period after signing up for the Campaign.

 The Participants may click the “Claim Prize” button at the bottom part of the Activity page to claim the Campaign voucher for only one (1) time, when the 10km run is completed.
 At the same time, the “RUN!
 RUN!
 RUNNER!” e-medal (“MEDAL”) will be lighten up.